 Genioplasty, or chin surgery, is often performed in conjunction with mandibular (lower jaw) surgery.
 A technique called a sagittal split osteotomy can be used to bisect the lower jawbone about midway between the chin and the edge of the jawline.
 As a result, the chin can be set back or advanced as needed to achieve the desired effect.
 Additionally, the maxilla (upper jaw) can be advanced or set back to obtain a more normal occlusion (bite alignment).
 Changes to the upper or lower jaw, or both, are foundational modifications that can reshape the facial anatomy, altering one’s appearance and oral function, including the ability to breathe, speak, swallow, and chew.
 Prior to surgery, orthodontic treatment (braces) typically will be used to reposition the teeth for a good fit after the operation.

 The healing process will vary from person to person, depending on each individual’s unique rate of healing and the surgical approach.
 You will need to remain in the hospital for one to two days before returning home.
 You may have braces or wires on your teeth or jaw to help stabilize your results and maintain jaw position.
-Many patients who undergo jaw surgery will need to follow a liquid diet after the operation for a period of time, followed by soft foods, and then hard foods can be slowly introduced.
-Minor jaw surgery recovery may take a few weeks; more complex operations can require several months or more of downtime.
+Many patients who undergo jaw surgery will need to follow a liquid diet after the operation for a period of time, followed by soft foods, and then hard foods can be slowly introduced after healing is complete.
+Minor jaw surgery recovery may take a few weeks; more complex operations can require a month or more of downtime.
 Through this experience, our surgeons and medical team will take great care to provide as much support and information as possible.
 Your comfort, and that of your family, are top priorities for us.

 Many of the patients we see require jaw surgery as a necessary part of their medical treatment.
 As a result, the cost of treatment is typically covered by their medical insurance.
 If an individual does not have health insurance or is receiving a cosmetic procedure, the price of jaw surgery will depend on the particulars of the treatment plan.
-Depending on the complexity of the case, the number of areas treated (upper jaw, lower jaw, or both), and the technique used, jaw surgery can cost anywhere from a few thousand dollars to $40,000 or more.
+Depending on the complexity of the case, the number of areas treated (upper jaw, lower jaw, or both), and the technique used, jaw surgery can cost on average about $20,000.
 During your initial consultation, Dr. Payne will discuss the details of the operation with you, including the expected cost, and our medical team will go over how much of this estimate you will likely be responsible for.
 Every medical insurance plan is different, and we encourage you to speak with your agent about your benefits regarding jaw surgery coverage.

 We understand that you may have numerous questions about jaw surgery.
 Our friendly and knowledgeable medical team can provide answers and help you schedule a consultation, simply call us today for more information.